dukeent/AI-Chatbot-System/docs/START_HERE.md

 # 🎯 START HERE - Your First Steps

-## Welcome to the Chatbot System! 👋
+## Welcome to the AI Chatbot System! 👋

-This is a complete, production-ready chatbot that uses:
+This is a complete, production-ready chatbot with **modern web interface** that uses:
+- **Flask Web Framework** for beautiful browser-based UI
 - **ChromaDB** for intelligent knowledge storage
 - **OpenAI** for smart conversations
 - **HuggingFace** for voice responses